Money: If only we had a little more, then, of course, we’d be happier.

 1. Psychological biases

-Our minds function in a way that pre-disposition us to think that money is important, and that we need ever larger amounts of it, more than will fulfil our basic physiological needs.
+Our minds function in a way that pre-disposition us to think that money is important, and that we need ever larger amounts of it, more than is necessary to fulfil our basic physiological needs.
 First, there is a tendency to compare with others (relative income theory), second, a tendency for adaptation (adaptation level theory), and third, a tendency to see the things we already have as important for our happiness (loss aversion).

 What this means is that if we acquire more money, the benefit will be smaller than expected because not only will others acquire more money too, but any effects will only last a short time because we quickly get used to having more of it.
-Then once we have more money we may come to rely on it as an important source of happiness and then believe that without it we will be less happy.
+Then once we have more money we may come to rely on it as an important source of happiness and then believe that without it we will be much less happy.

 2. Marketing messages

 The punchline to most advertising is that were someone to buy whatever it is that is being advertised then they would be happier with their lives.
 In our daily lives we are bombarded with carefully crafted messages that largely play on the psychological biases I mentioned above.
 By, for example, appealing to our desires for status (to conspicuously consume), encouraging people to focus on instant pleasure seeking happiness (short term buzz), and trying to highlight how less happy life is without something (create needs we didn’t have).
 More generally marketing tries to provoke insecurities and create a discontent with our present circumstances so that we will see that we need money to buy the things that we are told will bring us happiness.
 There are also mesmerising colours and shapes thrown in their too.
 I’m of the opinion that if something needs to be advertised then I probably don’t actually need it to be happy.
+Deep down I know what I need.

 3. Media portrayal